 This post may contain affiliate links, which means we will receive a small commission if you choose to purchase through the link we provide (this is at no extra cost to you).
 Thank you for supporting the work we put into our site.
 Enjoy.

-Day Four – The Final Day Of Our Trip
+The Final Day Of Our Trip To Naples

-The Roman city of Pompeii has been on my bucket list for a while along with places like the Roman Forum and the Colosseum in Rome.
+The Roman city of Pompeii has been on our bucket list for a while, along with places like the Roman Forum and the Colosseum in Rome.
 You learn about what happened at Pompeii at school and you grow up watching TV shows and films on its history so to be here, stood amongst its streets is quite surreal.

 Visiting Pompeii & How To Get There